ev0ha/pwort/README.md

 # Disclamer

-This is for my own educational purposes, so it goes without saying: Not intended for serious use!<br>
+This is for my own educational purposes, so it goes without saying: Not intended for serious use.<br>
 I coded this within a week while learning some Go and SQLite: There are no tests, style inconsistencies,<br>
-possibly bugs.
+possibly bugs!
 The master password is encrypted using bcrypt.
-I recently made some changes and plan to<br>
+I recently made some changes and maybe will<br>
 make some more in the future, so I decided to put the code on Github.

 # Usage